fredrikaverpil/creosote/README.md

 | `--sections`  | `project.dependencies` | One or more toml sections to parse, e.g. `project.dependencies`.                                       |

 The creosote tool will first scan the given python file(s) for all its imports.
-Then it fetches all package names (from the dependencies spec file).
-Finally, all imports are associated with their corresponding package name (requires the virtual environment for resolving).
-If a package does not have any imports associated, it will be considered to be unused.
+Then it fetches all dependency names (from the dependencies spec file).
+Finally, all imports are associated with their corresponding dependency name (requires the virtual environment for resolving).
+If a dependency does not have any imports associated, it is considered unused.

 ### 😤 Known limitations